 Just so you know, if you're looking for ways to cook roadkill, i.e., critters that have met their ends in traffic, this is not that kind of post.
-This is about a quick and easy, budget friendly sandwich spread or dip that's a great way to stretch leftover bits of meat into another meal.
+This is about a simple, healthy homemade sandwich spread recipe (or dip) with mayonnaise that's a great way to stretch leftover meat into another meal.
 I grew up calling it “roadkill”; it may have different names other places.
 If you're skipping bread, you can also use it as a dip with some veggie sticks.

 The combination of flavors is simple and good.
 I don't measure exactly, I just use what I have on hand and “eyeball it”.

-- Finely chopped cold meat of your choice – my favorites include roast beef and ham
+- Finely chopped cold meat of your choice – my favorites include roast beef, roast chicken and ham

 - Mayonnaise – your choice of homemade or store bought

 - Pickle Relish – your choice of store bought or homemade

 To make roughly 1 cup of meat into roadkill spread, I started with the finely chopped meat, and add about 2-3 tablespoons of mayo and 2 tablespoons of relish, and then mix well.
 Add more mayo and/or relish to taste.
 You want it to come together nicely and be easy to spread or scoop with crackers or veggies.
 Store in a closed container in the refrigerator for up to 2 days.

 For this batch of dip, I used leftover roast beef in combination with homemade pickle relish sweetened with honey and Primal Kitchen Mayo.
 I received a jar of the Primal Kitchen Mayo to review and write up a recipe for, and ended up with a complete case of brain lockup.